mslusarz/csv-nix-tools/README.md

 18746,./build,Makefile
 ```

-files and their sizes sorted by size and name, in descending order
+Files and their sizes sorted by size and name, in descending order:

 ```
 $ csv-ls -f size,name | csv-sort -r -f size,name